MARS: Masked Automatic Ranks Selection in Tensor Decompositions

-In this paper, we present MARS, the method for automatic selection of ranks in tensorized models leveraging arbitrary tensor decompositions.
-The basic principle of MARS is learning special binary masks along with overall model training, that cover the cores of decomposition and automatically select the optimal structure.
+In this paper, we present MARS, the method for efficient automatic selection of ranks in tensorized models leveraging arbitrary tensor decompositions.
+The basic principle of MARS is learning binary masks along with overall model training that cover the cores of the decomposition and automatically select the optimal structure.
 We perform learning of masks and model parameters via relaxed MAP estimation in a special Bayesian probabilistic model.
-The conducted experiments demonstrate that our technique can improve accuracy and compression of tensorized models with manually selected ranks and surpass or perform comparably with alternative rank selection methods specialized on concrete types of tensor decompositions.
+The experiments demonstrate that our technique can improve the accuracy and compression of tensorized models with manually selected ranks and surpasses or performs comparably with alternative rank selection methods specialized on concrete types of tensor decompositions.

-It is widely known that ensembling of deep neural networks leads to significant quality improvement~\cite{lakshminarayanan2017simple}.
+It is widely known that the ensembling of deep neural networks leads to significant quality improvement~\citep{lakshminarayanan2017simple, lobacheva2020power}.
 In our experiments, we observed a similar trend with ensembles of compact MARS-trained networks.
-However, usual DNN ensembles require training and evaluating several neural networks which might be inapplicable in resource-constrained environments.
-On the contrast, the whole ensemble of tensorized networks often occupies less parameters than a single standard network.
-This opens a very promising perspective for future research.
+However, usual DNN ensembles require training and evaluating several neural networks, which might be inapplicable in resource-constrained environments.
+By contrast, the whole ensemble of tensorized networks often occupies less memory than a single standard model.
+This opens a very promising prospect for future research.

-In MARS we learn a single MAP estimate of masks.
-However, learning the distribution over binary masks could allow to build ensembles of compact tensorized models via sampling from it.
-We noted in section~\ref{sec:method} that our objective~\eqref{eq:elbo_bern_map} resembles ELBO up to the entropy term.
-Unfortunately, our experiments in variational inference with factorized Bernoulli $q_{\bm{\phi}}(\bm{m})$ led to distributions with overly low variance.
+MARS obtains a single MAP estimate of masks.
+However, learning the variational distribution over binary masks or sampling from the posterior could allow efficient ensembling of compact tensorized models.
+We noted in \Cref{sec:method} that our objective~\eqref{eq:elbo_bern_map} resembles ELBO up to the entropy term.
+Unfortunately, our preliminary experiments in variational inference with factorized Bernoulli $q_{\bm{\phi}}(\bm{m})$ led to distributions with overly low variance.
 In other words, sampling from $q_{\bm{\phi}}(\bm{m})$ did not improve accuracy compared to the model spawned by its mode.
-This might mean that fully factorized Bernoulli cannot appropriately approximate the true posterior due to numerous correlations between mask variables, although it is quite effective for finding the MAP estimate.
-We believe that more flexible variational families, e.g., those based on hierarchical models, may lead to better approximation of the posterior, and leave it for future study.
+This might mean that fully-factorized Bernoulli distribution cannot appropriately approximate the true posterior due to numerous correlations between mask variables.
+However, it is quite effective for finding the MAP estimate.
+We believe that more flexible variational families, e.g., those based on hierarchical models, may better approximate the posterior, and leave it for future study.